-With its lush jungle, pine forests, majestic canyons, and turquoise waterfalls, it’s an adventurer’s paradise.
+With its lush jungle, pine forests, majestic canyons, and turquoise waterfalls, Chiapas, Mexico is a nature lover’s paradise.

-Natural beauty isn’t the only thing Chiapas has to offer.
+But natural beauty isn’t the only thing that Chiapas has to offer.
 It’s also home to indigenous villages, colonial cities, and ancient Maya ruins.

 So Many Reasons to Visit Chiapas